Sage-Bionetworks/genie-bpc-pipeline/README.md

 ## Synapse credentials

-Cache your Synapse credentials in `bin/.synapseConfig` with the following format:
+Cache your Synapse personal access token (PAT) as a secret named `SYNAPSE_AUTH_TOKEN` or store in a file named `.synapseConfig` with the following format:
 ```
 [authentication]